-The philosophy behind the TPLO surgery is to completely change the dynamics of the dog’s knee so that the torn ligament becomes irrelevant to the stability of the knee itself.
+The philosophy behind the TPLO surgery is to completely change the dynamics of the dog’s knee so that the torn ligament becomes irrelevant to the stability of the knee itself

-This constant tension on the dogs ACL, therefore makes this ligament the most susceptible to injury.
+This constant tension or stress on the dog’s ACL, therefore makes this ligament the most susceptible to injury.
 In fact, injury to this ligament is hands-down the most common orthopedic injury in dogs.

 When a dog tears its ACL, every time the dogs goes to stand or put weight on the leg, the femur slides/rubs on the back of the tibia.
 This rubbing causes pain and inflammation, which is very uncomfortable.
 This is why most dogs with a torn ACL will not even put any weight on the leg, or if they do, they will just toe touch the leg to the ground.